-The final landscape plan(s) shall be generally consistent with the landscape plans approved in Condition 1 and shall achieve the following:

-- (i) All works shall meet Part 7: Landscape of being QLDC's Land Development and Subdivision Code of Practice 2025 . - (ii) Ensure that areas of recreation reserve exclude any areas of road. - (iii) Details of landscape trees and plants to be planted within any reserves that includes the species, size and location. - (iv) Details of areas of flat land to be created on the reserve. - (v) Details of street trees and verge planting within road reserves, including details of the species, size and location. - (vi) Irrigation plan showing how trees are to be irrigated. - (vii) Tree pit details showing root ball treatment and staking. - (viii) Ensure that all grassed batter slopes and mounds are to a gradient not exceeding 1:5 when measured across any point to ensure that all such slopes are mowable.
-This will require that plans clearly demonstrate that this gradient will not be exceeded.

-- (ix) Path width, material and construction details so that all trails achieve a minimum Grade 2 standard as detailed in the QLDC Trail Design Standards and Specifications 2018.
-Where a Grade 2 standard cannot be achieved due to topography, pending detailed design, the trail locations and formations may change or an alternative grade may be accepted. - (x) Consideration of the trail locations within Lots 9017 and 9018 with respect to recreation values, maintenance requirements of the reserve and protection of the lizard relocation area(s). - (xi) Detail of any stormwater soak pits/detention areas or stormwater infrastructure, including planting, maintenance and confirmation that the surrounding areas can be easily mown. - (xii) Details and locations for any other proposed assets or reserve improvements, such as park seats, irrigation, fencing and signage. - (xiii) Maintenance requirements. - (xiv) A potable water supply point to be provided to the boundary of all recreation reserve lots. - (xv) Incorporation of any relevant recommendations from the certified Pest and Weed Management Plan (Condition 12), Wetland Management Plan and Lizard Management Plan. - (xvi) Details of any existing easements proposed to be retained or relocated and/or new easements proposed for the reserve. - (xvii) Details of the existing or amended designation for Reserve Lot 9009. - (xviii) Installation of rabbit proof fencing around Wetland 4 within Lot 9002.
+Condition number Condition QLDC explanation for changes The final landscape plan(s) shall be generally consistent with the landscape plans approved in Condition 1 and shall achieve the following: (i) All works shall meet Part 7: Landscape of being QLDC's Land Development and Subdivision Code of Practice 2025. (ii) Ensure that areas of recreation reserve exclude any areas of road. (iii) Details of landscape trees and plants to be planted within any reserves that includes the species, size and location. (iv) Details of areas of flat land to be created on the reserve. (v) Details of street trees and verge planting within road reserves, including details of the species, size and location. (vi) Irrigation plan showing how trees are to be appropriately irrigated. (vii) Tree pit details showing root ball treatment and staking. (viii) Ensure that all grassed batter slopes and mounds are to a gradient not exceeding 1:5 when measured across any point to ensure that all such slopes are mowable.
+This will require that plans clearly demonstrate that this gradient will not be exceeded. (ix) Path width, material and construction details so that all trails achieve a minimum Grade 2 standard as detailed in the QLDC Trail Design Standards and Specifications 201825.
+Where a Grade 2 standard cannot be achieved due to topography, pending detailed design, the trail locations and formations may change or an alternative grade may be accepted. (x) Consideration of the trail locations within Lots 9017 and 9018 with respect to recreation values, maintenance requirements of the reserve and protection of the lizard relocation area(s). (xi) Detail of any stormwater soak pits/detention areas or stormwater infrastructure, including planting, maintenance and confirmation that the surrounding areas can be easily mown. g)i) unnecessary and confusing wording deleted (ix) Condition to use QLDC's most recent updated standards